rolspace/www.rolandoramos.tech/rebuild/content/blog/sql-server-pivot-operator/index.md

 </table>
 </div>

 This is a standard relational result set, but what if we needed to display the data a little differently?
 What if we needed to display the result set using the <em>HireYear</em> as the columns of the result set?
-This is where the <code>PIVOT</code> command comes in.
+This is where the `PIVOT` command comes in.

  This command provides a way to modify a result set from a query in a way that allows the unique values from a column to be displayed as the column headers in the pivoted data.
-In order to start writing a <code>PIVOT</code> query, you need a source query expression.
+In order to start writing a `PIVOT` query, you need a source query expression.
 For our example, we can use the following query:

 ```sql
 SELECT DATEPART(YEAR, HireDate) as HireYear